lospoy/bjj-focus-vue/README.md

 </p>

 ## About The Project
-BJJ Focus is an Edtech App for combat sports students and instructors, currently used by [Gentle Art Studio](https://www.gentleartstudio.com/) in NYC.
-It helps teachers and students keep track of attendance, curriculum creation, and progress.
+BJJ Focus is an Edtech App for combat sports students and instructors, currently used by NYC's [Gentle Art Studio](https://www.gentleartstudio.com/).
+The BJJ Focus app helps teachers and students keep detailed track of attendance, technique creation, curriculum structure, and student progress.

 ## Tech Details
 - Component-structured SPA with Vue 3, Composition API, and Pinia